October 9, 2020

 Or it can forecast future issues that will need careful management.

 Expanding globally carries many challenges due to differences between locations and countries.
-From language and customs to the pace of business change to the currency or technology.
+From language and customs to the pace of business change to the currency or the state of digital technology.

 They can help you set up quickly without establishing a legal entity in a particular country.
 That means - speed to market!

-Let’s examine each element of the PESTEL framework and some questions to ask when planning.
+Let’s examine how each of the PESTEL framework's external factors can be used to evaluate the external environment and some questions to ask when planning.

 This variance can slow your growth if you are caught unaware.